 This soup can either be chicken or pork based and there’s usually pumpkin and okra in the dish.

-Goats are one of the more common animals husbanded in the Caribbean, and the meat is often less expensive than other options.
+Goats are one of the more common animals raised in the Caribbean, and the meat is often less expensive than other options.

-Although the name might indicate a soup, this is a hearty stew that is well worth seeking out on Saturday’s for breakfast.
+Although the name might indicate a soup, this is a hearty stew that is well worth seeking out on Saturday’s.

 Eggplant is a common ingredient in Antigua food.
 The Antigua eggplant has a purple skin streaked with white, but there are also larger traditional eggplants found on the island.